kanaka-22/CMP304-AI-Human-Emotion-Recognition/README.md

 # CMP304-AI-Human-Emotion-Recognition
-Tensorflow &amp; Python code used to create a convolutional neural network for the use of human emotion recognition.
+Python code used to create a convolutional neural network for the use of human emotion recognition.

+Requires OpenCV 2, NumPy & TensorFlow.

 Requires images for each of the 7 emotions, place them in 'arranged_images' in relevant emotion folder.
 'preprocessing.py' can the be run.